 - Start the game.

-Please note that you may need the administrative permission in order to do these steps.
+Please note that you may need administrative permission in order to do these steps.

-We hope that presented workarounds will let you play Hearthstone again.
+We hope that the suggested workarounds will let you play Hearthstone again.
 If you have related issues or any suggestions or concerns, please tell us in the comments.